 The fuel strainer can be seen when the pump is removed from the filter module.
 The strainer is attached with an adapter and surrounds the pump body.
-Before reinstalling the pump, be sure the pump, adapter, and strainer are properly assembled.
-The strainer should be serviced at the filter replacement interval.

 The electric fuel pump is mounted into the top of the filter module.
 At key On, the ECM closes the fuel pump relay and battery voltage is supplied to the pump.
 The pump will run for ten seconds.
 During that time, if the ECM does not detect crankshaft rotation, it switches the relay off.
 If the ECM detects rotation, the pump will continue to run.